Innovation

 The Urban Bio-Loop: Growing, Making and Regenerating report, which is published on the Arup website, has highlighted the following products that are currently available:-

 2.)
 Rice husk ashes can be mixed with cement to reduce the need for fillers.
-Rice can also be used as a raw material for the production of boards.
+Rice can also be used as a raw material in the production of boards.

 4.)
 Peanuts shells are being used to produce low-cost materials, such as partition boards that are flame retardant, and resistant to moisture.